Environmental Quality Incentives Program

 - Develop an NRCS EQIP plan of operations

 Additional restrictions and program requirements may apply.
 It is important to note that you may not start any practices prior to written contract approval, unless a waiver has been approved.
+Practices that my be approved for implementation prior to contract approval are only those that do not require engineering design.

 Applicants are responsible for completing and filing all application and eligibility paperwork as required.
 If funded, participants are required to sign a contract and agree to implement the planned conservation practices to NRCS standards and specifications as scheduled.